 Are They Doing That on Purpose?
 Understanding Behaviors

 For those with dementia, sometimes the only form of communication provided is through behavior, both positive and negative.
-Come and learn strategies for communication and dealing with difficult behaviors.
+Come and learn strategies for dealing with difficult behaviors.

-Learn how to successfully transition an individual with Alzheimer’s disease into a long-term care setting.
+Learn how to successfully transition an individual with dementia into a long-term care setting.
 Learn important communication tips and reassuring approaches to help ensure a stress-free adjustment.